 The first recommendation concerns the assessment of pre-test probability in any patients whose complaints may represent AAS.
 This is achieved through asking specific questions regarding risk factors, pain features and physical exam findings.
 Next, this information is used to define the pre-test probability of AAS using the provided clinical decision aid.

-The next recommendation outlines suggested diagnostic strategies for each low, moderate and high pre-test probabilities (PTP.
+The next recommendation outlines suggested diagnostic strategies for each low, moderate and high pre-test probabilities (PTP.)
 For low PTP, no further testing is suggested.
 For moderate PTP, the committee suggest first starting with a D-Dimer assay.
 If the value is <500ng/nl, then the investigation stops.
 If the D-dimer is positive, then an ECG-gated CT aorta is recommended.
 For high PTP, the committee advises against the use of D-Dimer, and instead recommends moving directly to an ECG-gated CT aorta.
 If this is not feasible, then MRI or TEE are possible alternatives.

 Of note, these recommendations do not apply to pregnant patients, those who used cocaine in the last 24 hours, or patients <18 years old.
 In addition, ECG-gated CT aorta is recommended as the gold standard, as it avoids motion artifact.